rkeisler/convnet-galaxies/README.md

 This repo contains code for studying images of galaxies with convolutional neural networks.
 We use [caffe](caffe.berkeleyvision.org) for all of the training and prediction.

-## To Do
- - Generate ROC curves.
- - Fine-tune the best Stage 1 net on Stage 2.

 ## the different convnets

 All of these nets share the same architecture (3 conv layers + 2 fully-connected layers + 1 fully-connected output layer), except that the dimension of the last FC layer changes between the GalaxyZoo and SpaceWarps datasets.
 The nets are trained using [caffe](caffe.berkeleyvision.org).